Batmanian/KeithDunstan/src/posts/no-brains-at-all/12_jumping_the_generation_gap.md

 'I am in mourning today for the economic policy of the Government:
 Or, when he became tired of that: 'I wear a black tie as a gesture to efficiency.
 When I get up in the morning what tie I wear is one less decision I have to make'.
 The real reason was he hated any personal display, any kind of publicity.
 He wanted to be a back room operator, a manipulator.
 Flamboyance was not for him.
 Dalziel did not need a tie to put on a show, the show came from his personality and his sharp mind.
 He was a member of the Melbourne Club and his favourite game at lunch there was to taunt the other members.
 He would observe the tenor of the conversation - maybe the members were discussing the latest strike of the waterside workers, the need for banning the Communist Party or the awful R certificate movies depicting males and females copulating - then automatically take the opposite view, until the crusty members were very nearly beating the table with their fists.

 Yes, he was unpredictable in everything.
 He made money, a lot of it.
 Just after his fortieth birthday, he telephoned me.

-'rve retired.'
+'I've retired.'<br>
-'You're joking.'
+'You're joking.'<br>
 'No, I'm not.
 I finished at Davies and Dalziel this afternoon.'
 'Tell me, Bob.
 Perhaps I can help.
-You've done something terrible, haven't you?'
+You've done something terrible, haven't you?'<br>
 'No, I haven't.
 I've just retired.
 There's no need any more to go on with sharebroking.
 It's a bore just doing the same thing over and over again.
 I've got enough money now, so I'm going to do nothing.
 That requires a very special skill, doing nothing.'

 For a time Dalziel really did retire.
 He considered the mere making of money, once you had enough, a pointless exercise.
 In 1985 he bought a pearl-shell business in the Solomon Islands.
 This was very romantic, a throw back to his origins, we felt, a hankering after the seafaring life of his father.
 It proved to be a good way of losing money and he sold out in 1968.
 Actually Dalziel did a great many things.
 He was a considerable force behind the scenes in the Liberal Party.
 Again this was his style, to be an influence without showing his nose.
 He tortured his fellow Liberals just as he tortured the members of the Melbourne Club.